k-may/sketch-kit/README.md

 sketch-kit will add a new sketch to your sketches and wil now be available in the menu.
 This sketch includes the base sketch view template and a scss file with the sketch name being used as the css class reference.

 If the sketch already exists, you'll be prompted to copy or replace, creating a new nested iteration.

+**Note;** give sketches unique names to ensure that there aren't conflicts when copying.
+The replace method will search through the code and indescriminately replace the sketch name with whatever the next sketch name will be